-The FIVB will select, besides the official ball, all equipment required for the competition, choosing it from among the equipment previously homologated by the FIVB.
+The FIVB or its owned companies will select, besides the official ball, all equipment required for the competition, choosing it from among the equipment previously homologated by the FIVB.
 Such equipment will consist of:

 - 15.3.1 posts must be telescopic and protected with a plastic or foam cover.
 Their surface must be smooth without any projections or attachments such as cables or ropes to hold the posts upright;

-- 15.3.2 the net must be steady and stretch out with one antenna fixed at the edge of each side band:
+- 15.3.2 the net must be steady and stretch out with one antenna fixed at the edge of each side band;

 - 15.3.3 the referee's chair must be adjustable in height, very stable with a wide base.
 It must allow the referee, whether sitting or standing, to see 0.50 m above the top of the net;

-- the electronic scoreboard must be in sight of the two teams, referees, line 15.3.4 judges, game delegates and audience with the following indications:
+- 15.3.4 the electronic scoreboard must be in sight of the two teams, referees, line judges, game delegates and audience with the following indications:

 - a. name of the countries or teams;

-- service indicator: b.
+- b. service indicator;

-- time-outs granted per team; C.
+- c. time-outs granted per team;

-- substitutions made by each team; d.
+- d. substitutions made by each team;

-- score of the set underway; e.
+- e. score of the set underway;

-- score of previous set(s); and f.
+- f. score of previous set(s); and

-- challenge (if used). g.
+- g. challenge (if used).

 - 15.3.5 Manual scoreboards must be on hand for use in case of emergency and must indicate:

-- a. country or teams' names:
+- a. country or teams' names;

-- score of the set underway; and b.
+- b. score of the set underway; and

-- C. sets previously won by each team.
+- c. sets previously won by each team.

-- 15.3.6 It is recommended that TV camera operators are seated on small mobile seats between the scorer's table and coach position.
+- 15.3.6 Flooring homologated by the FIVB as well as complementary sub-flooring that is placed in a manner that is in compliance with the technical requirements of the manufacturer as well as the FIVB and its own companies and ensures all of the necessary safety requirements are satisfied in order to protect the athletes and on-court personnel..

-ADDITIONAL EQUIPMENT 15.4
+15.4 ADDITIONAL EQUIPMENT